Public art at Temple Quarter

 In 2018-19 two artist residencies opened up creative conversations around the TQEC development locally, at an early stage when the demolition of the Royal Mail building and early site clearance was taking place.

-As the programme progresses, three major new commissions will spark curiosity and imagination and help create a place where people feel welcomed.
+As the TQEC programme progresses towards 2026, three major new public art commissions will be delivered with the Contemporary Art Society to spark curiosity and imagination and help create a place where people feel welcomed.
 These public art commissions will have a strong focus on city-wide engagement, discussion and dialogue.
 As such they will be a vivid, creative expression of the ethos and character of the Temple Quarter Enterprise Campus as a place for city-wide partnerships to flourish.

 The new campus will connect local people, social enterprises, businesses, academics and students to each other and to a range of future opportunities.
 It will attract more investment to the city, strengthen our global reputation and create a welcoming and inclusive new part of the thriving Temple Quarter area.